ahmad-n00r/auto-survey-engine/README.md

 Password

-The browser will open and automation will start automatically.
+The browser will open automatically and automation will start.
+No additional configuration files are required.

 ## Supported Survey Types

-Radio buttons (ABCD, 1234, text-based options)
+- Radio buttons (ABCD, 1234, text-based options)

-Select dropdown questions
+- Select dropdown questions

-Reload-based or simple navigation surveys
+- Reload-based or simple navigation surveys

 ## Limitations
-CAPTCHA and OTP are not supported
+- CAPTCHA and OTP are not supported

-Advanced bot-protected websites may require tuning
+- Advanced bot-protected websites may require tuning

 ## Disclaimer
 This project is intended for personal, educational, and authorized use only.